DominicMachado/DominicMachado.github.io/docs/clas-199-s24/creative-projects.md

 &nbsp;

 A satisfactory project will:
-- Be shared via email with me or handed in between April 5 and 9
+- Be shared via email with me in between April 5 and 9
--	Engage with a specific theme related to the ancient world
+-	Be 1200-1500 words in length
--	Draw on one ancient text that we have read for class
+-	Compare and contrast how two passages that you have read for class engage with race
--	Include an artist statement of at least 400 words long
+-	Cite and engage with two secondary sources
--	Discuss how you got to your topic, chose your text, and your artistic choices
+-	Have a strong and persuasive thesis that makes an argument
--	Share what you found enjoyable and frustrating about the project
+-	Be broken into paragraphs, including an introduction and conclusion
--	Highlight what you learned from this engagement
+-	Have a 200-word self-assessment that discusses your choice of passage, your successes and failures, and what you learned in the process

 ***